 Vehicles are strictly prohibited from parking in fire lanes and loading zones at all

 times.
-Such areas are also designated as a wheel-lock zone.
+Such areas are also designated as a wheel-lock zone or tow.

 Vehicles parked in expired parking metered for extended periods of time may be wheel-locked.